anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.2.3"></a>
 ### 3.2.3 Container Storage Services

 Containers, when running, will require ephemeral storage on which to run themselves (i.e. storage on which the unpacked container image is stored and executed from).
-This is ephemeral storage lives and dies with the container and is a directory on the worker node on which the container is running.
+This ephemeral storage lives and dies with the container and is a directory on the worker node on which the container is running.
 Note, this means that the ephemeral storage is mounted locally in the worker node filesystem.
 The filesystem can also be physically external to the worker node (e.g. iSCSI, NFS, FC) but the container will still reference it as part of the local filesystem.

 Additional ephemeral storage can also be attached to a container through the use of Kubernetes Volumes - this can be storage from the worker node filesystem, or it can be external storage that is accessed through the use of a Volume Plugin.
 Volume Plugins allow the use of a storage protocol (e.g. iSCSI, NFS) or management API (e.g. Cinder) for the attaching and mounting of storage into a Pod.
 This additional ephemeral storage, that is attached to a container using a Kubernetes Volume, does not live and die with the container but instead follows the lifecycle of the Pod that the container is a part of.
 This means the ephemeral Volume persists across container restarts, whilst the Pod is still running.